treebeardtech/kubeflow-bootstrap/README.md

 </div>

-> [!Note]
-> This project is currently in beta, we recommend forking/cloning it and using from source.
-Bug reports and feature requests are welcome.

 ## About this project

 This project simplifies MLOps in Kubernetes by providing a Terraform module which creates a Kubeflow instance.